hartwigmedical/hmftools/sage/README.md

 </pre>

 In the following table we match the read context against bam reads in numerous ways.
-A `FULL` match includes both flanks, a `PARIAL` match is if the read is truncated over one of the flanks but matches what is remaining, and a `CORE` match is only the core.
+A `FULL` match includes both flanks, a `PARTIAL` match is if the read is truncated over one of the flanks but matches what is remaining, and a `CORE` match is only the core.
 A `REALIGNED` match must include both flanks but just be offset.
 All types of matches contribute to the VAF but only `FULL` and `PARTIAL` matches contribute to the `QUAL` score.

 <pre>